Digital Addressable Lighting Interface: Scenes

 Devices store 16 programmable output levels as "scenes".
 Individual, Group or ALL devices can respond to a global Scene recall command to change to its previously configured level, e.g. dim lights over the audience and bright lights over the stage.
 (A programmed brightness level of 255 causes a device to not respond to a given scene - hence be excluded from scene recall commands.)

 System Fail brightness

 A "system failure" level can be triggered by a loss of power (sustained low level) on the DALI bus, to provide a safe fallback if control is lost, a level of 255 excludes the device from this feature.

 Brightness control

 DALI lighting levels are specified by an 8-bit value, with 0 representing off, 1 means 0.1% of full brightness, 254 means full brightness, and other values being logarithmically interpolated, giving a 2.77% increase per step.
 I.e., a (non-zero) control byte x denotes a power level of 10^{3(x−254)/253}.

-(A value of 255 is reserved for freezing the current lighting level without changing it.)
+(The value of 255 is reserved for freezing the current lighting level without changing it.)

 This is designed to match human eye sensitivity so that perceived brightness steps are uniform, and to ensure corresponding brightness levels in units from different manufacturers.